OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/six-common-challenges-of-mentoring.md

 Moreover, to ensure mentees keep moving forward, they need a benchmark to measure progress against, as well as a shared understanding of what success looks like.
 Goal setting will help to establish both of these.

-If you haven’t gone through the goal-setting process together yet, you can make use of two tools we use at Project Thrive: the <a href="https://www.developermentoring.guide/docs/essential-mentoring-resources/personal-swot-analysis" style={{textDecoration: "underline"}}>personal SWOT analysis</a> and the <a href="https://www.developermentoring.guide/docs/essential-mentoring-resources/grow-goal-setting-model" style={{textDecoration: "underline"}}>GROW goal setting model</a>.
+If you haven’t gone through the goal-setting process together yet, you can make use of two tools we used at Project Thrive: the <a href="https://www.developermentoring.guide/docs/essential-mentoring-resources/personal-swot-analysis" style={{textDecoration: "underline"}}>personal SWOT analysis</a> and the <a href="https://www.developermentoring.guide/docs/essential-mentoring-resources/grow-goal-setting-model" style={{textDecoration: "underline"}}>GROW goal setting model</a>.

 ## 6) Communication is one way and critical